 Let’s face it, a marriage that lasts for 25, 30 or 50 years is a miracle!

 Is It Too Early to Consider Divorce?

 When entering into marriage, people should never consider divorce as a first option for solving problems or a way out of a relationship that seems dead.

 There are some exceptions to this as in the case of abuse.
-My friend and mentor, the late Dr. Brooks Walker talks in detail about abusive relationships and I suggest reading it for a Biblical perspective if you find yourself in this situation.
+My friend and mentor, the late Dr. Brooks Walker talked in detail about abusive relationships.
+For a deeper understanding, I suggest you read it for a Biblical perspective.
+It is especially helpful if you find yourself in this situation.
 I placed a link to Dr. Walker’s article below.

-In these verses, Jesus is also attacking those who purposefully abuse the marriage contract, using divorce to satisfy their lustful desire to marry someone else.
+In these verses, Jesus attacks those who purposefully abuse the marriage contract, using divorce to satisfy their lustful desire to marry someone else.

 Are your actions today helping your marriage grow stronger, or are they tearing it apart?

 Jesus said that divorce is not permissible except for unfaithfulness.
 This does not mean that divorce should automatically occur when a spouse commits adultery.

 The translated word, ‘unfaithfulness’ implies a sexually immoral lifestyle, not a confessed and repented act of adultery.

 Those who discover that their partner has been unfaithful should first make every effort to forgive, reconcile, and restore their relationship.